Swarna Jayanti Rajdhani Express

-The 12957 / 12958 Swarna Jayanti Rajdhani Express is a Rajdhani Express train on the Indian Railways broad-gauge track network, connecting Ahmedabad and New Delhi, a distance of approximately 933.5 km.
-The train was one of the last Rajdhani Express trains to be introduced in the 20th century, making its inaugural run in 1997 after the erstwhile metre-gauge lines between Ahmedabad and Delhi through Gujarat, Rajasthan and Haryana were converted to broad gauge.
+The 12957 / 12958 Swarna Jayanti Rajdhani Express is a Rajdhani Express train on the Indian Railways broad-gauge track network, connecting Sabarmati (SBIB), Ahmedabad and New Delhi, a distance of approximately 929 km.
+The train was one of the Rajdhani Express trains to be introduced in the 20th century, making its inaugural run on 1 January 1998 after the erstwhile metre-gauge lines between Ahmedabad and Delhi through Gujarat, Rajasthan and Haryana were converted to broad gauge.
 Since it was introduced in the 50th year of India's independence, it was named 'Swarna Jayanti' (golden jubilee) Rajdhani Express.

 Schedule

-As of 1 March 2013, the Swarna Jayanti Rajdhani Express runs daily using the Jaipur–Ahmedabad line on Ahmedabad–Delhi main line.
-12957 departs ADI at 18:00 and arrives at NDLS at 07:40 the next day.
-12958 departs NDLS at 19:55 and arrives at ADI at 09:40 the next day, averaging approximately 70 km/hr on both runs.
+As of 21 March 2023, the Swarna Jayanti Rajdhani Express runs daily using the Jaipur–Ahmedabad line on Ahmedabad–Delhi main line.
+12957 departs SBIB at 19:10 and arrives at NDLS at 07:30 the next day.
+12958 departs NDLS at 19:55 and arrives at SBIB at 08:05 the next day, averaging approximately 77 km/h on both runs.
 In this sector, it is the fastest train between Ahmedabad and New Delhi.
 During its journey, the train passes through the Indian states of Gujarat, Rajasthan, Haryana and Delhi.
-The entire route of the train is electrified and only the section between Jagudan and Palanpur Junction is on single line as of July 2022.
+The entire train route is electrified and only the section between Jagudan and Palanpur Junction is on double line as of February 2025.